 - Duke Energy processes permit applications and conducts a site inspection before issuing approval.

-SCDNR Requirements for Lake Wylie Dock Construction
+What does SCDNR require for Lake Wylie dock construction?

 In addition to Duke Energy’s permit, construction in navigable waters in South Carolina requires a permit from the South Carolina Department of Natural Resources (SCDNR) under the Navigable Waters Act.
 SCDNR reviews dock applications for impacts to navigation, fishery habitat, and public water access.
-For residential docks on Lake Wylie, SCDNR typically issues a Navigable Waters Permit within 45–60 days of a complete application, assuming no unusual environmental concerns.

 SCDNR does not charge a fee for residential dock permits, but the application requires a project description, scaled drawings of the dock, GPS coordinates of the proposed structure, and documentation that Duke Energy has been notified (or has already approved) the project.
-We work with our clients’ survey team and a licensed dock designer to prepare permit-quality drawings that satisfy both agencies simultaneously.

 - SCDNR Navigable Waters permits are required for any structure in Lake Wylie — separate from the Duke Energy permit.